Yucheng1258/TomoKoreTexTool/README.md

 This project improves using AI upon the original [TomoKoreFacepaintTool](https://github.com/Timimimi2/TomoKoreTexTool) by Timimimi

+Disclaimer:
+This software is for learning and exchange purposes only.
+It is prohibited to use it for commercial or illegal purposes.
+Any consequences arising therefrom shall be borne by the user.
 ## Improvements over the original

 | Area | Change |